 akita-cli:latest with a specific version.

-version: '3' services: akita: image: public.ecr.aws/akitasoftware/akita-cli:latest environment: - AKITA_API_KEY_ID=apk_XXXXXXXXXX - AKITA_API_KEY_SECRET=XXXXXXXXXX entrypoint: /akita apidump --service my-workspace-name
+version: '3' services: akita: image: public.ecr.aws/akitasoftware/akita-cli:latest environment: - AKITA_API_KEY_ID=apk_XXXXXXXXXX - AKITA_API_KEY_SECRET=XXXXXXXXXX entrypoint: /akita apidump --project my-project-name

 The example configuration uses our public ECR repository to avoid rate-limiting problems pulling from Docker Hub.